 Aung San Suu Kyi

 Aung San Suu Kyi is the General Secretary of Myanmar’s National League for Democracy (NLD) and a Nobel Peace Prize Laureate.
 As the face of the pro-democracy movement in Myanmar, Suu Kyi embodies the peaceful struggle of the Myanmar people to speak out against the military autocracy.
-She was illegally detained by the Myanmar junta for nearly 15 of the past 21 years.
+She was illegally detained by the Myanmar junta for nearly 15 years.